-If you are happy with just having access to on-demand Discovery Channel content, Hulu may be a good option for you.
+If you don’t need live TV, consider legacy Hulu.
 Not only do you get Discovery Channel without cable, you get all of Hulu’s other content, including its popular original programming like Handmaid’s Tale.

 Can I Watch Discovery Channel on Apple TV, Chromecast, Fire TV, or Roku?

-There are a number of excellent streaming platforms that make it easy to watch Discovery Channel without cable.
+Lots of streaming platforms make it easy to watch Discovery Channel without cable.

-All you need to do to watch Discovery Channel on Roku or your favorite streaming platform is to launch it, navigate to the streaming service of your choice (like Philo, Hulu, Sling TV, or Playstation Vue) and start watching.
+All you need to do to watch Discovery Channel on Roku or your favorite streaming platform is to launch it, navigate to the streaming service of your choice (like Philo, Hulu, or Sling TV) and start watching.

 Stream Discovery Channel content through any of the following apps or platforms:

 You can even watch the Discovery Channel without cable on your computer or laptop’s web browser.
 This means you can take your favorite Discovery Channel shows with you wherever you go – all without a cable subscription.